guidezpl/flutter-localized-locales/README.md

 Locale code to name mappings for 563 locales.

-This package is based from the [flutter-localized-countries](https://github.com/nickolas-pohilets/flutter-localized-countries) package.
+This package is based on the [flutter-localized-countries](https://github.com/nickolas-pohilets/flutter-localized-countries) package.

 Data is taken from [https://github.com/umpirsky/locale-list](https://github.com/umpirsky/locale-list).